Adaptive Robust Large Volatility Matrix Estimation Based on High-Frequency Financial Data: Theoretical properties of the ARP estimator

 where \end{thm}

-The upper bound in \eqref{eq-4.4} and lower bound in \eqref{eq-4.6} match, which implies that $\hat{\rho}^{\alpha}_{ij,\theta}$ achieves the optimal rate.
-To sum up, the proposed estimators for $T_{ij}$ and $\rho_{ij}$ are both optimal in terms of convergence rate, which indicates that the ARP estimator is also optimal in the class of pre-averaging approaches.
+The upper bound in \eqref{eq-4.5} and lower bound in \eqref{eq-4.7} match, which implies that $\hat{\rho}^{\alpha}_{ij,\theta}$ achieves the optimal rate.
+In sum, the proposed estimators for $T_{ij}$ and $\rho_{ij}$ are both optimal in terms of convergence rate, which implies that the ARP estimator is also optimal in the class of pre-averaging approaches.